 Officials state they have have addressed this issue.
 In 2007, County officials declined to include a left turn lane on Route 211 after plans were drafted for an extension of the Barrow Park Drive.
 This is when DOT did not require a lane at the time.
 Officials declined because:

 “the county would have had to purchase additional frontage land and secure rights-of-

 way along the road, and because of the wetlands next to the road, might have had to

 pay more in wetlands impact mitigation.
 That could have the extended the time of

 project and drove up the cost of extension.”

 On July 24, 2007, the Board of Commissioners approved the original bid for the Barrow Park Drive extension from Merritt Contracting, Inc., for $1.25 million.
 Now there is a right turn lane for traffic heading south on Route 211 that would lead to turning onto Barrow Park Drive.
 There is still construction regarding the stretch of the road that will be completed soon.

 Hopefully, after the construction, car crashes will not occur in this intersection as frequently or at all.
 With so many occurring in the same area and the same way, it should be a hint that something needs to be done.

-If you or a loved one have been seriously injured in a trucking accident or drunk driving accident, you may want to contact our Georgia Accident Lawyers to see how we can help adequately protect your legal interests.
+If you or a loved one have been seriously injured in a trucking accident or drunk driving accident, you may want to contact us to see how we can help adequately protect your legal interests.
 We work tirelessly for our clients to not only maximize their claim, but to also help them put their lives back together.